MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 ## Step 5: Monitor progress

 If you have selected to deploy the application in the wizard, devices should start downloading and installing the Microsoft 365 Apps with the next evaluation cycle.
-Otherwise, you have to manually deploy and distribute the application to devices and distribution points.
+Otherwise, you must manually deploy and distribute the application to devices and distribution points.
 After the deployment has been initiated, monitor the appropriate reports in Configuration Manager for progress and potential issues.

 If you opted to use multiple collections for the initial deployment, don't forget to extend the deployment to these additional collections over time.

 After devices have finished the installation of/upgrade to Microsoft 365 Apps, they will report back to their Management Point with the next hardware inventory cycle.
-Based in a schedule, the dynamic collections will then start adding/removing devices based on the set criteria.
+Based on a schedule, the dynamic collections will then start adding/removing devices based on the set criteria.
 This allows you to easily monitor the overall progress of the deployment as well as if all devices are in the intended update channels or if some configuration drift is happening.

 You can also use the Office 365 Client Management dashboard.
 This dashboard provides charts for the following information: